cloudposse-archives/prod.cloudposse.co/README.md

 brew cask install aws-vault
 ```

-Then setup your secret credentials in `aws-vault`
+Then setup your secret credentials for AWS in `aws-vault`
 ```bash
 aws-vault add --backend file cpco
 ```

 For more info, see [aws-vault](https://docs.cloudposse.com/tools/aws-vault/)

+## Examples

 ### Build Docker Image